 HR teams in start-ups and tech companies are increasingly looking beyond the borders of their countries and hiring international talent, so offering a language-learning solution tailored to their situation that guides them through the nuances of a new language will increase employee motivation and retention and also help the individual settle into their new home.

-In tech it’s common for the company language to be English, but for those who speak it as a second language, business English is a totally new concept.
-Babbel enables your employees to feel confident communicating in business English at their own pace.
+In tech companies, it’s common for the company language to be English, but for those who speak it as a second language, Business English is a totally new concept.
+Babbel enables your employees to feel confident communicating in Business English at their own pace.